 Purpose of report: Members are asked to consider the evidence and decide on any requisite modification of the definitive map and statement of public rights of way.
-An application has been received for a definitive map modification order to record a public footpath.
+Applications have been received for definitive map modification orders to record public footpaths and to amend the width recorded for part of an existing recorded public footpath.